chrismarget/certbot-asa/README.md

 * A Linux host on which to run the Let's Encrypt client (certbot).
 * ASA credentials for use by the Linux host.
 * Accurate clocks on both the Linux host and the ASA(s).
 * A *management name* by which the Linux host knows the ASAs.
 This must be different than the name end users use.
-Something like **asa-mgmt.company.com** is probably appropriate here.
+Something like **asa-mgmt.company.com** or even just **asa-mgmt** is probably appropriate here.
 It does not need to use the *management interface* on the ASA.
 We just need a different name.
 * A TLS certificate used for management access to the ASA(s).
 This certificate will be for the management name above, and must be trusted by the Linux host.
-It's how the Linux host ensures it's not sending credentials to a man-in-the-middle.
+It's how the Linux host ensures it's not sending credentials to an attacker.
 Options here include:
   * A self-signed certificate generated right on the ASA (that's what I do.)
   * A real certificate from a well known CA (kind of defeats the purpose of trying to use Let's Encrypt.)
   * A certificate signed by your internal CA.